A Game of Thrones: Writing and publication

 Martin was writing a science fiction novel titled Avalon in summer 1991, and had wanted to write an epic fantasy novel since reading the work of English writer J. R. R. Tolkien.
 He had an idea for the first chapter—a young boy seeing a beheading and the discovery of dire wolf pups in "summer snows"—and wrote it in a few days.
 Over that summer, he sketched a map, wrote a hundred pages, then sent the pages – alongside a series outline – to his literary agent.
 He expected he was writing a trilogy because they were the standard for the fantasy genre, and built the world as he wrote the story.
 (Note: Martin classifies writers' approaches into two types—"architects" meticulously plan ahead and "gardeners" have a general sense of the end result but no rigid outline; he considers himself a "gardener".)
 Martin pointed to historical fiction as an important influence, and described French writer Maurice Druon's seven-book historical series The Accursed Kings as "the original game of thrones".
 He describes epic fantasy and historical fiction as siblings.
 (Note: For many readers, Martin's work has become the primary reference for the Middle Ages.
 Literature scholar Helen Young argues this has negatively impacted discussions about the series' authentic representation.)

 A Game of Thrones was published in August 1996 by Bantam Books (USA) and HarperCollins Voyager (UK).
 The cover bore a recommendation from The Wheel of Time author Robert Jordan; the UK edition positioned him as an heir to Tolkien.
 Several thousand copies were printed in the United States; only 1500 were produced for the United Kingdom.
 Bantam's edition was printed several months earlier so that copies could be disseminated at the June 1996 American Booksellers Association convention.
-Further copies were distributed in at the July Westercon.
+Further copies were distributed at the July Westercon.